usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - **Example**: A PDF version of a water bill for a person’s home that is available in that person’s secure account on a city’s website would fall under the exception.
 However, the exception does not apply to the city’s website itself.

-{% details The exception does **not** apply unless all three points are present.
+{% details The exception does <u>not</u> apply unless all three points are present.
 If any point is missing, the exception does not apply.
 Here are some examples related to a town water bill: %}

 - **Example**: If a person’s water bill is made available for them to view on a password-protected website as HTML content, the exception would **not** apply because the content is not in one of the listed document formats.

 - **Example**: If the water company posts a PDF document on a password-protected website about an upcoming rate increase for all customers, the exception would **not** apply because the document is not about one customer’s account.

+- **Reminder**: If an exception does not apply to specific web content or content in mobile apps, that content needs to meet WCAG 2.1, Level AA, apart from the very limited situations discussed later in this guide.
 {% enddetails %}

-**Reminder**: If an exception does not apply to specific web content or content in mobile apps, that content needs to meet WCAG 2.1, Level AA, apart from the very limited situations discussed later in this guide.

 {% details What the exception does not change expandable %}
 The ADA requires that your state or local government must provide individuals with disabilities with [effective communication]({{'/topics/title-ii' | relative_url}}), [reasonable modifications]({{'/topics/title-ii' | relative_url}}), and an equal opportunity to participate in or benefit from your state or local government’s services, programs, and activities.